Introduction: Waterfall Countertop W/ LED River Inlay (from Concrete)

 The countertop is made from a glass-fiber reinforced concrete (GFRC) concrete mix, which is pre-cast in a melamine form.
 I made the mix from scratch (recipe links are below).
 I mixed 280 lbs of the dry materials (including powdered pigment) all at once, so the color would be consistent.
 I used 40 lbs for the face coat, and the remaining in batches for the back coat with glass fibers.

-I used an off-the-shelf LED controller that has MUSIC REACTIVE modes, chasing modes, and solid color modes, with an RF remote, to control the WS2812 LED strips. (https://goo.gl/u6Xj6Y) The LEDs are covered by a smoke grey transparent acrylic sheet, which is inlaid so it sits flush with the concrete countertop.
+I used an LED controller that has music reactive modes, chasing modes, and solid color modes, with an RF remote, to control the WS2812 LED strips. (https://goo.gl/u6Xj6Y) The LEDs are covered by a smoke grey transparent acrylic sheet, which is inlaid so it sits flush with the concrete countertop.

 Step 1: Gather the Materials